-Freshwater swimming: Westwood Lake and Long Lake, both offering large beaches and summer lifeguard service.
+Freshwater swimming: Westwood Lake and Long Lake, both offering large beaches.
 Long Lake is also the home of the Nanaimo Canoe and Kayak Club, and a favourite motorboat and water skiing spot.
-Westwood Lake offers wonderful trail hikes and a children’s playground.
+Westwood Lake has a summer lifeguard service, offers wonderful trail hikes and a children’s playground.

 For something a little more adventurous, Nanaimo River offers some of the most exhilarating swimming opportunities in the city.
 The best swimming spots can be found about ten minutes south of town off Nanaimo River Road, and are always worth the trip.